What is 3D Animation? Tips, Tools, and More

 If you don't want to include titles, leave the text fields blank.
 The lower thirds will simply not appear in the final video.
 Once you’ve picked your scene, duplicate it for each clip you’re planning to upload.

 The next step is to upload your video files, adding each one to a separate scene.
 Make sure to trim your clips and leave only the parts you want in the final video.

-For the end card, you can use another scene from “Minimal Text on Photos.”
+For the end card, you can get another scene from “Minimal Text on Photos.”
 Single scenes have up to six text holders.
 If that’s not enough for the information you want to include, simply add more than one scene.

 When you’re done with the scenes, go over them once again to make sure everything is correct, and proceed to the “Style” section.

 There are two animated transitions available, but you can choose to have none.
 In this case, pick the third option, and your clips will simply follow one another with straight cuts.
-For a demo reel, the latter option is perhaps the best — you want as few distractions as possible.
+For a sizzle reel, the latter option is perhaps the best — you want as few distractions as possible.

-In the “Color” section choose a palette for the text.
+In the “Color” section, choose a palette for the text.
 Again, it’s preferable to keep things neutral and minimalistic.
 White or black (depending on the background) will do just fine.

 Preview your creation before downloading it to see if it’s just what you want.
-The platform will put all the clips together into a polished video, which you can then download in HD quality.
+The platform will put all the clips together into a polished video, which you can then download in high quality.
 Note that all your projects are saved on your profile, and you can re-edit them anytime.

-Even if your portfolio is still limited, a polished reel that follows all the tips we shared, will certainly boost your chances.
+Even if your portfolio is still limited, a polished reel that follows all the tips we shared will certainly boost your chances.
 Therefore, make sure you’re putting your best foot forward from the first frame to the last.